Fire in the Night (1955 film)

 Fire in the Night (Det brenner i natt!) is a 1955 Norwegian drama film directed by Arne Skouen.
 It was entered into the 1955 Cannes Film Festival.

 Plot

 Tim is a proofreader at a newspaper in Oslo by day, and a pyromaniac at night.
-Only one other knows about Tim's dark side: his childhood friend and editor of the newspaper.
+Only one other person knows about Tim's dark side: his childhood friend and editor of the newspaper.
 The two have kept the secret for years until the secretary, Margrethe, finds out.
-Eager to help she becomes Tim's confidant.
+Eager to help, she becomes Tim's confidant.